myzamaraev/BusinessCalendar/README.md

 Read [Configure Identity Provider](Custom_identity_provider.md) for further details and examples.

 ### Development configuration with Keycloak

-Clone repo and use [docker-compose-auth.yml](Src/docker-compose-auth.yml) to run development configuration with [Keycloak](https://www.keycloak.org/)
+1. Clone repo and use [compose-mongo-auth.yml](Src/compose-mongo-auth.yml) to run development configuration with [Keycloak](https://www.keycloak.org/)
+2. Access an app using http://host.docker.internal:4080, as compose uses this domain for auth and CORS are not allowed with provided configuration.

+As authentication imposes some restrictions, it might be challenging to make it working on particular machine, consider the following as possible issues
-Please note that it may take a little while for keycloak to be properly configured, check container logs in case it's not accessible after a minute at http://host.docker.internal:4082
+- note that it may take a little while for keycloak to be properly configured, check container logs in case it's not accessible after a minute at http://host.docker.internal:4082.

-Access an app using http://host.docker.internal:4080, as compose uses this domain for auth and CORS are not allowed with provided configuration.
+- make sure you have `host.docker.internal` mapping in your hosts file.
+- docker host can become inaccessible from time to time, restart of whole docker host might help.

 #### preconfigured keycloak users
 | Login       | Password   | application access